 All graduate study applicants, regardless of citizenship, whose native language is not English must demonstrate English language proficiency.
-To demonstrate your English language ability, you should submit an official Test of English as a Foreign Language (TOEFL), International English Language testing System (IELTS), or Pearson Test of English (PTE) Academic score report to the Division of Graduate Studies.
+To demonstrate your English language ability, you should submit an official Test of English as a Foreign Language (TOEFL), International English Language testing System (IELTS), Pearson Test of English (PTE), or Duolingo Academic score report to the Division of Graduate Studies.
 If you earned a U.S. Bachelor's or Master's degree, the English language testing requirement will be waived.

 Minimum Scores

-The Division of Graduate Studies minimum TOEFL, IELTS, and PTE Academic scores are:
+The Graduate Business Programs' minimum TOEFL, IELTS, and PTE Academic scores are:

 IELTS score reports should be mailed by the exam center to: